LoryGlory/mern-social-media-app/README.md

 ## Getting Started

-To visit the live version, <a href="https://mern-social-media-app-xvus.vercel.app">click here.</a>
+To visit the live version, <a href="https://mern-social-media-app-frontend.onrender.com/">click here.</a> *Currently still configuring*
 Use one of the test users to see the authenticated version:
  ```sh
    User: test2@test.test